USEPA/cTSI/README.md

 The code has been used to generate the analysis reported in

-Hagy, JD, B. Kreakie, M. Pelletier, F. Nojavan, J. Kiddon, and A. Oczkowski.
-Quantifying coastal ecosystem condition and a trophic state index with a Bayesian analytical framework
+Hagy, J. D., B. J. Kreakie, M. C. Pelletier, F. Nojavan, J. A. Kiddon and A. J. Oczkowski (2022).
+"Quantifying coastal ecosystem trophic state at a macroscale using a Bayesian analytical framework."
+Ecological Indicators 142. https://doi.org/10.1016/j.ecolind.2022.109267

-The manuscript is not yet published and is not citable.

 ## EPA Disclaimer